 There are several types of research tools and techniques for capturing how a respondent feels or thinks in the moment.
 MtM depends on an active audience response while the majority of other "In-the-Moment" approaches rely more on passive methods.
-Moment-to-Moment is a quantitative research technique that uses an active audience response system, commonly referred to as a "dial testing system," to collect respondents' continuous, sentiment-based feedback to visual and/ or audio stimuli.
+Moment-to-Moment is a quantitative research technique that uses an active audience response system, commonly referred to as a "dial testing system," to collect respondents' continuous, sentiment-based feedback to visual and/or audio stimuli.
+MtM results are typically displayed as a line graph overlaid on top of, or next to, the test media.
 OTHER COMMON IN-THE-MOMENT METHODS INCLUDE:

-e Biometric research (neuromarketing, eye-tracking)
+Biometric research (neuromarketing, eye-tracking)